 How & Where: Global Ehsan Relief Singapore Office, 93 Joo Chiat Road.
 Their office is open for donations every day (except PH).

-What: Pass-It-On is a second organisation you can approach to give your pre-loved furniture a new lease of life.
+About Pass-It-On: Pass-It-On is an organisation you can approach to give your pre-loved furniture a new lease of life.
 This non-profit project, managed by the Helping Hand, makes donating easier and more efficient by matching pre-loved items that the general public can offer to lower-income families in need.

 Items you can donate: